masonc15/blog/_posts/2017-03-07-PragYanCTF.md

 ---
 layout: post
-title: PragYan CTF - Writeup
+title: Pragyan CTF - Writeup
 ---

-Did a few challenges on the PragYan CTF this weekend.
+Did a few challenges on the Pragyan CTF this weekend.
 Most of the challenges were with steganography and crypto.
 Even challenges found in other categories.

 ## Look Harder